ddmitov/perl-executing-browser/doc/SETTINGS.md

 # Perl Executing Browser - Settings

-## Application Filename

-The executable binary file of the browser, ``peb`` or ``peb.exe`` by default, can be renamed with no restrictions or additional adjustments.
-It can take the name of the PEB-based application it is going to run.

 ## Global Settings API

 All global PEB settings are stored in a single JavaScript object named ``pebSettings``.
 This name is mandatory and hard-coded in C++ code.
 If ``pebSettings`` JavaScript object is not found, no Perl scripts can be started.